nestjsplus/test-auth-chapter-sample/README.md

 In the first case (user is not logged in), we need to perform two distinct functions.
 First, we want to restrict the routes the unauthenticated user can access (i.e., deny access to restricted routes).
 We'll use Guards in their familiar capacity to handle this function.
 We'll do this through a standard, user-defined `AuthenticatedGuard` which we'll build shortly.

-Next, we also need to handle the **authentication step** itself (i.e., when a previously unauthenticated user attempts to login).
+Next, we also need to handle the **authentication step** itself (i.e., when a previously unauthenticated user attempts to login) to kick things off: setting up our session, and transitioning from the unauthenticated state to the authenticated state.
 Looking at our UI, it's easy to see that we'll handle this step via a `POST` request on our `/login` route.
 This raises the question: how exactly do we invoke the "login phase" of the Passport local strategy in that route?

 The answer is: by using another Guard.
 Similar to the way we extended the `PassportStrategy` class in the last section, we'll start with a default `AuthGuard` provided in the `@nestjs/passport` package, and extend it as needed, naming our new Guard `LoginGuard`.
 We'll then decorate our `POST /login` route with this `LoginGuard` to invoke our Passport local strategy.